Enabling Branch Dynamic Routing

 This section describes how to enable eBGP on SDI-130, SDI-330, and SDI-1030 branch gateways.
 By default, eBGP is disabled.

 The BGP tab on SteelHead SD 570-SD, 770-SD, and 3070-SD appliances and the SDI-2030 gateway includes additional fields.
-For details, see Configuring BGP on SteelHead SD in the SteelHead SD User Guide.
+For details, see

 To enable BGP